Lionsberg/old-lionsberg-wiki/Lionsberg System Design/The Way/Concepts and Ideas/Your Team.md

 # Your Team
-In order to succeed and avoid failure on Your Quest, You are going to need to Forge or Join a Team so that you can accomplish things You are not capable of in isolation.
+In order to succeed and avoid failure on Your Quest, You are going to need to [[Forging Or Joining A Team|Forge Or Join A Team]] so that you can accomplish things You are not capable of in isolation.

-You will then need to [[Federating|Federate]] [[Your Team]] with the mergent [[Team of Teams]] in order to do things together that Your Team is not capable of in isolation.
+You will then need to [[Organize and Federate]] Your Team with the emergent [[Team of Teams]] in order to do things together that Your Team is not capable of doing in isolation.

 Your Team (or Teams) if You join multiple teams, will be the core unit(s) through which things get done.